dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 expressed as `RunRequest` payloads, Temporal workflows, and Temporal activities.

+## Public API Boundary

+The sidecar-era public boundary for new users, scripts, services, and the future GUI is:

+- `histdatacom.Options` passed to `histdatacom.main(options)` or
+  `histdatacom(options)`
+- `histdatacom.sidecar.contracts.RunRequest`
+- the `histdatacom-sidecar` lifecycle and jobs CLI
+- `histdatacom.sidecar.client` job-control helpers for submit, inspect, list, cancel, resume, progress, and artifact polling

+The supported Temporal worker adapter boundary is lower level:

+- `histdatacom.activity_stages.*`
+- `histdatacom.sidecar.activities.*`
+- `histdatacom.sidecar.workflows.*`
+- bounded adapters such as `InfluxBatchWriter` when an activity needs a live sink

+The following public helper methods are compatibility surfaces only.
+They perform direct side effects and emit `LegacyHelperSideEffectWarning` so new GUI or automation code cannot silently bypass durable job status, cancellation, retry/resume, sidecar lifecycle, and worker-lane routing:

+- `Repo.get_available_repo_data`
+- `Repo.update_repo_from_github`
+- `Scraper.plan_initial_records`
+- `Scraper.validate_urls`
+- `Scraper.download_zips`
+- `Scraper.get_zip_file`
+- `Api.test_for_cache_or_create`
+- `Api.validate_caches`
+- `Api.merge_caches`
+- `Influx.import_data`

+`Api.merge_records` remains a synchronous materializer for explicit cache records, including the completed sidecar artifact path used by `histdatacom.main(Options)`.
+It should not be used as an orchestration entry point for validation, downloads, extraction, cache building, or imports.

 The base package install includes the Temporal Python SDK because sidecar job submission, job inspection, and workers are the default runtime surface: